Chicken, turkey and eggs

 Q6.III.
 Are licences allotted for certain goods partly or only to domestic producers of like goods?
 What steps are taken to ensure that licences allocated are actually used for imports?
 Are unused allocations added to quotas for a succeeding period?
 Are the names of importers to whom licences have been allocated made known to governments and export promotion bodies of exporting countries upon request?
 If not, for what reason?
 (Indicate products to which replies relate.)

-If an allocation holder for these products uses less than 90% of its allocation (95% in the case of egg products), the allocation in the next year will be reduced by the percentage of the allocation not utilized in the previous quota year.
-Allocation not used in one quota year is not available for carry-over to the next quota year.
+If an allocation holder for these products uses less than 90% of its allocation (95% in the case of CPTPP and CUSMA breaking eggs sub-TRQs, and WTO egg products and egg powder sub- TRQs), the allocation in the next year will be reduced by the percentage of the allocation not utilized in the previous quota year.
+Allocations not used in one quota year are not available for carry-over to the next quota year.

 Q6.IV.
 From the time of announcing the opening of quotas, as indicated in I above, what is the period of time allowed for the submission of applications for licences?